MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/set-up-power-bi-integration.md

 > [!NOTE]
 > - You must have an appropriate Power BI license.
 > - To use Power BI Embedded service, you must have an appropriate Power BI Embedded license.
-For more information, see [Licensing](/power-bi/developer/embedded-faq#licensing).
+Ensure you review [capacity planning](/power-bi/developer/embedded/embedded-capacity-planning), and [pricing](https://azure.microsoft.com/pricing/details/power-bi-embedded/) for Power BI Embedded.
+More information: [Power BI Embedded Licensing FAQs](/power-bi/developer/embedded-faq#licensing).
 > - Ensure that **Embed content in apps** is *Enabled* in your Power BI tenant [Developer settings](/power-bi/guidance/admin-tenant-settings#developer-settings).
 When disabled, a portal can't render embedded Power BI dashboards or reports.

 ## Enable Power BI visualization